Italian garden

 The gardens were formally laid out, but probably in a somewhat more relaxed fashion than the later French style, aiming to extend or project the regularity of the architecture of the house into nature.
+A garden in something of the same style, and using many Mediterranean plants, is often called an "Italian garden" anywhere in the world.

-From the late 18th century many grand Italian gardens were remade in a version of the English landscape garden style.
+From the late 18th century many grand Italian gardens were remade in a version of the English landscape garden style, and the range of garden types actually found in Italy is considerable, partly depending on different climatic conditions.

 History and influence

 The Italian garden was influenced by Roman gardens and Italian Renaissance gardens.
 The principles of the French garden are based on those of the Italian garden, but André le Nôtre ultimately eclipsed it in scale and concept at the gardens of Vaux-le-Vicomte and Versailles during the 17th Century.
 The formal early English garden was influenced by the fountains and cascades that were elements of the Italian Renaissance garden, and though there are later water features – for example, the 300-year-old cascade at Chatsworth House – Italian influence was superseded in England by seventeenth-century formal Franco-Dutch parterres and avenues.
 From the early eighteenth century onward, thanks to gardeners like Charles Bridgeman, William Kent, Capability Brown, and Humphry Repton garden design in England took a completely different, romantic and informal turn.